VicBuster/Memorize_Swift/README.md

 # Memorize_Swift
-Learning Swift by creating a app called 'Memorize'
+Learning Swift by creating an app called 'Memorize'